barun-saha/slide-deck-ai/README.md

 (CC0, MIT, and Apache licenses) are also used.

-# Known Issues

-- **Model unavailable**: Mistral Nemo currently appears to be unavailable.
-See this [issue](https://huggingface.co/mistralai/Mistral-Nemo-Instruct-2407/discussions/83).
-- **Connection timeout**: Requests sent to the Hugging Face Inference endpoint might time out.
-If it still does not work, wait for a while and try again.

-The following is not an issue but might appear as a strange behavior:
-- **Cannot paste text in the input box**: If the length of the copied text is greater than the maximum number of allowed characters in the textbox, pasting would not work.

 # Local Development

 SlideDeck AI uses LLMs via different providers, such as Hugging Face, Google, and Gemini.